sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 with Haskell.
 I will also talk about Rust where I can.

 To me, the lack of a GC is the main differentiator between Haskell/OCaml and Rust.
-In general, I would say that if you _don't_ need the convenience of garbage collection then just skip OCaml and Haskell and just use Rust.
+In general, I would say that if you _don't_ need the convenience of garbage collection (GC) then just skip OCaml and Haskell and just use Rust.
 You might want the convenience of a GC when your application _does not_ have very high performance requirements and/or when the shape of your data structures in memory can be complex.
 Examples of complex data structures would be self-referential data structures, data structures in which there are bidirectional pointer links, recursive data structures etc. Another area where I would strongly consider using OCaml is in the async space.
 I love Rust but I absolutely abhor the complexity it has spawned in the async space.
 Async Rust is truly a beast and I don't mean this positively.
 I will try to avoid Rust in those situations.
 Rust with vanilla system threads is extremely pleasant and wonderful.
 However, async Rust (Tokio and friends) is still a no-no for me.

 Another area where you might
 _not_ want to use Rust is if your program provides some sort of simple interpreted language or DSL.
 With OCaml (and Haskell) that DSL/interpreted language would get OCaml/Haskell's Garbage collection "for free."
 Now any sufficiently complex interpreted language has the tendency of creating cycles in data structures.
 And if you wrote any interpreter in Rust you would need to